 Beach Towns are VERY Crowded

 And it is not just December 24, 25 and 31st that are very busy.
-The Costa Rican school summer vacation starts around mid December and many locals will take the whole month of December off.
+The Costa Rican school summer vacation starts around mid December and many locals will take the last two – three weeks of December off.
 Likewise, many families from the US, Canada and Europe will spend their entire 2 week winter vacation in Costa Rica.

 As Costa Rica is a Catholic country, December 24th is usually spent at home or church with family.
 Christmas day is usually spent outside.
 December 31st is party day.
 January 1st is the tending-to hangovers-and-getting-ready-to-go-back-to-work-day.